streamnative/pulsar-hub/connectors/google-bigquery-sink/2.8.3/google-bigquery-sink.md

 | `autoUpdateTable`             | boolean | No       | true              | Automatically update the table schema if the BigQuery table schema is incompatible with the Pulsar schema.                                                                                                                                                                                                                                                              |
 | `defaultSystemField`          | String  | No       | "" (empty string) | Create the system fields when the table is automatically created.
 You can use commas to separate multiple fields.
 The supported system fields are: `__schema_version__` , `__partition__` , `__event_time__`, `__publish_time__` , `__message_id__` , `__sequence_id__` , and `__producer_name__`.                                                                      |

-> **Note**
->
+{% callout title="Note" type="note" %}
-> The provided Google Cloud credentials must have permission to access Google Cloud resources.
+The provided Google Cloud credentials must have permission to access Google Cloud resources.
 To use the Google Cloud BigQuery sink connector, ensure the Google Cloud credentials have the following permissions to the Google BigQuery API:
->
-> - bigquery.jobs.create
+- bigquery.jobs.create
-> - bigquery.tables.create
+- bigquery.tables.create
-> - bigquery.tables.get
+- bigquery.tables.get
-> - bigquery.tables.getData
+- bigquery.tables.getData
-> - bigquery.tables.list
+- bigquery.tables.list
-> - bigquery.tables.update
+- bigquery.tables.update
-> - bigquery.tables.updateData
+- bigquery.tables.updateData
->
-> For more information about Google BigQuery API permissions, see [Google Cloud BigQuery API permissions: Access control](https://cloud.google.com/bigquery/docs/access-control).
+For more information about Google BigQuery API permissions, see [Google Cloud BigQuery API permissions: Access control](https://cloud.google.com/bigquery/docs/access-control).
+{% /callout %}

 ## Work with Function Worker